Happy birthday, wishes. Why bother?

 The following games and activities — with some adaptations — can work on Zoom:

-- Talent show – All acts must use only face and hands.
+- Talent show – All acts must use only faces and hands.

 - Charades – Award an Oscar for best performer.

-- Simon Says – Simon can only have guests doing things with hands and face.
+- Simon Says – Simon can only have guests doing things with hands and faces.

 - Karaoke – Everyone’s favorite.